Radiologic Technology Admissions

 To find out if courses you have taken will transfer to Delgado speak with the Allied

 Applications for the RADT program are available online each year.
-Applicants must contact the Allied health Admissions Office for academic advising and assistance with the program’s application process.
+Applicants must contact the Allied Health Admissions Office for academic advising and assistance with the program’s application process.
 Students can submit a RADT application between November 1st and February 15th by visiting the Radiologic Technology web page Admissions section.

-Please note that your mandatory clinical training is conditional predicated on a negative drug test and criminal background check.
-Information on drug testing and background check procedures will be presented at the program’s orientation for those students accepted to program.
+Please note that your mandatory clinical training is conditional predicated on a negative drug screen and criminal background check.
+Information on drug screening and background check procedures will be presented at the program’s orientation for those students accepted to the program.
 In addition to each semester’s tuition and fees, there are additional expenses.

 These expenses include: books, Castlebranch, Trajecsys, TB test, vaccines & titers, physician’s physical, medical insurance, uniforms, travel to clinical education settings, CPR certification, national certification examination fee, state licensure fee, professional organization fees and graduation fee.

 NOTE: You are strongly advised to meet with an Allied Health Admissions Advisor to review your transcripts at least one semester prior to applying to the program.